 Real estate crowdfunding platforms can vary widely in terms of how investments are structured and that affects what an investor owns.

-Realty Mogul, my favorite accredited investor real estate crowdfunding platform, for example, creates a separated limited liability company (LLC) for each equity investment opportunity.
+Some real estate crowdfunding platform, for example, create a separated limited liability company (LLC) for each equity investment opportunity.
 The LLC holds an interest in the entity that owns the real estate at the center of the investment.
 Investors own shares in the LLC, giving them limited liability as well as certain tax benefits associated with pass-through entities.

-With debt and certain preferred equity investments, the investment is made in payment dependent notes belonging to RealtyShares subsidiaries.
+With debt and certain preferred equity investments, the investment is made in payment dependent notes belonging to the real estate crowdfunding subsidiary.
 The notes are tied to the performance of a real estate loan or project investment made by an individual subsidiary.
 Investors have ownership in the note itself.

 Benefits for Investors